 One of the most inexpensive ways to make international phone calls is through the Internet.
 Skype is one of the most common programs for this type of phone service.
 All that is required is access to a computer with an Internet connection and a headset or external microphone.
-For more information, please visit the website at www.skype.com.
+Skype offers several options: